Communication Disorders

 Learning Outcomes

-1. Students will learn and be able to describe the linguistic and articulatory characteristics of speech sounds.
+1. Students will be able to identify articulatory, acoustic and perceptual characteristics of speech sounds.

 View Learning Outcomes